zoltantoth0409/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/properties_source_processor_checks.markdown

-# Checks for .prettierignore or .properties
+# Checks for .eslintignore, .prettierignore or .properties

 Check | Category | Description
 ----- | -------- | -----------